Fred Ruhindi

-Fredrick Ruhindi, more commonly known as Freddie Ruhindi or Fred Ruhindi, is a Ugandan lawyer and politician.
-He was Attorney General of Uganda from 1 March 2015 to 2016.
+Fredrick Ruhindi, commonly known as Freddie Ruhindi or Fred Ruhindi, is a Ugandan lawyer and politician.
+He was the Attorney General of Uganda from 1 March 2015 to 2016.
 Between 2 June 2006 and 28 February 2015, he served as the State Minister for Justice & Constitutional Affairs in the Ugandan Cabinet.
-He has served in that capacity since 2006.
 In the cabinet reshuffle of 16 February 2009, and that of 27 May 2011, he retained his cabinet post.
 He is also the elected Member of Parliament representing Nakawa Division in Kampala District.

 Background and education

 He was born on 29 August 1955.
 He attended Mbarara High School for his O-Level education, graduating with the Uganda Certificate of Education (UCE) in 1973.
 He studied at Ntare School for his A-Level studied, graduating with the Uganda Advanced Certificate of Education in 1975.
 He holds the degree of Bachelor of Laws from Makerere University.
 He also holds the Diploma in Legal Practice from the Law Development Centre in Kampala, Uganda's capital and largest metropolitan area.
 His Master of Laws degree was obtained from the University of Edinburgh.